P4ti3nn3/USB-Armory-Setup/README.md

 # 6. Acces the key
-Connect the key via ssh:
+Connect the key via ssh :

     ssh usbarmory@10.0.0.1